-Dear Parishioners of Divine Mercy and St. Bernard parishes, I am delighted to be your new pastor!
-I am inspired by the rich history of faith of both of your parish communities, and I look forward to getting to know you.
-To help you to get to know me, I thought you would like some information about my background.
+Dear Parishioners of Divine Mercy and St. Bernard parishes, I am honored to be your pastor!
+I am inspired by the rich history of faith of both of Divine Mercy (Sacred Heart & St. Anthony) and St Bernard, and I hope to continue to get to know each of you better.
+Please feel free to invite me to your home or set an appointment to meet me at my office.
+If you are considering joining either of our parishes, I would look forward to meeting with you personally.
+Here is some information about my background.

 I grew up on a farm near Fairborn, OH in a devout Catholic family where I was the youngest of seven (5 boys and 2 girls).
-I have 19 nieces and nephews, 12 great nieces and nephews and 3 more on the way!
+As of 2014, I had 19 nieces and nephews, 12 great nieces and nephews and 3 more on the way (I need to update these numbers)!
 We raised hogs (about 6,000/year) and crops.
 When I was younger we also raised some sheep, which we later replaced with 18 head of beef cattle.
 Although I was active in 4-H for 10 years and was elected county 4-H king, I chose not to become a farmer and was uncertain of what I wanted to be when I grew up.

 My father met St. Pio in Italy during his service in World War II and I think this contributed to the germination of my own priestly vocation – even before I was born.
 This encounter strengthened my father’s desire to go to daily Mass.
 Attending daily Mass was not always easy for a farmer raising 7 children, but he always found time for it – usually early in the morning, at the start of his day.
 From the beginning of their marriage, my parents agreed in prayer together to ask God to give them a son who would become a priest.
 I owe my vocation in large part to their prayers and example of Catholic life.